Danish Zaidi

 What surprised you the most about medical school?

 How much time you spend in front of a computer.
-Jokes aside, EMR is incredibly helpful, but I didn’t quite realize the scope of administrative work that medical providers do day-to-day.
+Jokes aside, EMR is incredibly helpful, but I didn’t quite realize the scope of administrative work that medical providers do day to day.
 In my experience, it makes the time you have with patients even more enjoyable.

-Why did you choose your specialty?
-(Or, what specialties are your current top choices?)
+Why did you choose your specialty, or what specialties are your current top choices?

 For me, internal medicine strikes an amazing balance between intellectual rigor and emotional fulfillment.
-As broad of a field as it is, internal medicine is less overwhelming and terrifying than it is humbling and exhilarating.
-Each day you are guaranteed to learn something new and expand your breadth of medical knowledge.
-At the same time, the continuity of care – maybe a few days, maybe a month – develops relationships with patients that are a genuine privilege for providers.
+As broad a field as it is, internal medicine is less overwhelming and terrifying than it is humbling and exhilarating.
+Each day, you are guaranteed to learn something new and expand your breadth of medical knowledge.
+At the same time, the continuity of care — maybe a few days, maybe a month — develops relationships with patients that are a genuine privilege for providers.
 On a related note, I enjoyed how internal medicine departments are so big.
 It gives you a chance to meet a whole bunch of amazing and funny people, which makes the hard work of medicine a lot easier to do.

 What advice would you give to someone interested in pursuing a career track similar to yours?

-Genuinely get to know the people you work with – from the residents to the patients (and obviously your classmates).
+Genuinely get to know the people you work with, from the residents to the patients (and obviously your classmates).
 It makes the work more fun.

 New section